-Motor Terminals
+Motor1 Terminals

-Motor 1 is connected to terminals M1A and M1B as shown below.
+Motor 1 is connected to terminals M1A and M1B as shown at right.
 If the motor runs in the opposite way that you want, you may reverse the motor wires to reverse rotation.

-Motor 2 is connected to terminals M2A and M2B.
+Motor 2 is connected to terminals M2A and M2B